 Don’t miss Petri’s interview (whilst driving!) with Kate Remington on the Music Respawn podcast.

-Stream and buy the CONTROL video game soundtrack on Spotify, Apple Music, and digital services now: https://smarturl.it/Control-OS
+Stream and buy the Control soundtrack on Spotify, Apple Music, and digital services now: smarturl.it/Control-OS